 An investment decision can take years of implementation, pricing decisions can take months of analysis, hiring of a candidate can take six months to a year and a new product or innovation can take up to 4 years to reach its final destination.

 The effort to analyse all the possible scenarios and giving equal importance to the considerations of all the stakeholders brings down the decision-making process even before its start.
 It may seem obvious, but all too often we launch into the analysis without properly understanding what our objective is (or should be).
-This can lead us in getting the right answer to the wrong question!
+This can lead us to getting the right answer on the wrong question!

 The biggest hurdle to fast and right decisions is criteria & information overload.